Green Restaurants: Learn How to Become an Eco-Friendly Restaurant

 This is one example of restaurants achieving enormous success by becoming environmentally sustainable.
 Sure, there are no guarantees you’ll achieve the same success by reducing waste, but you can come darn close by investing just a little more time, money, and resources into becoming a green restaurant.

-“But what exactly does it mean to be a green restaurant?”
+“But what exactly does it mean to make your restaurant eco-friendly?”

 “Are there benefits besides the cost savings?”

-You’ll walk away from this article with detailed knowledge on going green and feeling confident that you can become a green restaurant – even if it means taking small steps today to get just a green tint.
+You’ll walk away from this article with detailed knowledge on eco-friendly restaurants and feeling confident that you can run one – even if it means taking small steps today to achieve just a green tint.

 Ready?
 Let’s get started.

-A green restaurant is environmentally sustainable and takes steps to reduce its impact on the environment by implementing various green practices, such as:
+Sustainable restaurants take steps to reduce their impact on the environment by implementing various eco-conscious practices, such as:

-A perfect example of a restaurant that embodies what it means to be green is Fields Good Chicken in New York.
-Fields Good Chicken has implemented green practices across its restaurant and menu.
-The restaurant sources ingredients locally and uses 100% recyclable and compostable packaging .
+A great example of a restaurant that embodies what it means to be green is Fields Good Chicken in New York.
+Fields Good Chicken has implemented green practices across its restaurant.
+The restaurant sources ingredients locally and uses 100% recyclable and compostable green packaging.

 Like New York’s Fields Good Chicken, restaurants all over the U.S. and Canada are becoming green because they understand the environmental and business benefits.

-Here are five reasons going green is the right business decision for your restaurant.
+Here are two reasons going green is the right business decision for your restaurant.

 Going green offers various cost savings.
 How much money you save depends on the number of and the type of green initiatives you implement at your restaurant.